ludocode/onramp/docs/minimal-c.md

 omC supports C-style `/*comments*/` and C++-style `// line comments`.
 The preprocessor removes comments.

-A preprocessor directive starts at the beginning of a line (after whitespace and comments) and runs until the end of the line.
+A preprocessor directive starts at the beginning of a line and runs until the end of the line.
+Whitespace and comments are allowed before and after all tokens (except in a _file-specifier_; see below.).
 The following directives are recognized:

 _include-directive_: `#` `include` _file-specifier_